 Though urinary incontinence is common in women, it’s not a normal part of the aging process.
-At Zeid Pelvic Health Center in Tyler, Texas, Yasser Zeid, MD, FACOG, FPMRS, a dual board-certified OB/GYN, and Jennifer Henderson, FNP-BC, take an integrative approach to care.
-They use state-of-the-art tools and technology to diagnose and treat urinary incontinence as well as fecal incontinence.
+At Zeid Pelvic Health Center in Tyler, Texas, Yasser Zeid, MD, FACOG, FPMRS, a dual board-certified OB/GYN, take an integrative approach to care.
+He uses state-of-the-art tools and technology to diagnose and treat urinary incontinence as well as fecal incontinence.
 To schedule an appointment, call the office or book online today.

 Urinary incontinence means urine leakage due to loss of bladder control.
 When you urinate, your bladder muscles contract to squeeze urine into your urethra.
 Your urethra sphincter muscle relaxes and urine exits your body.